danwing/cidfi/draft-wing-cidfi.md

 ## CIDFI-aware Network Element to Server

-The CIDFI-aware client informs the network element of the client's received Destination CIDs.
+The CIDFI-aware client informs the CNE of the client's received Destination CIDs.
 As bandwidth availability to that client changes, the CNE updates the client with new metadata.